portlandcodeschool/jsi/_posts/00-04-04-mini-project-extras.md

 date: 2015-01-29
 ---

-# Note: this page was written for a previous term, and probably doesn't reflect the actual class content for this day.

 ## Project Extras

-If you finish this project before the end of the week, try tackling one or more of these advanced features.
+If you get your static site generator working before the end of the week, try tackling one or more of these advanced features.

 ### Configurable Layouts

+Create a "layouts" directory where different page layouts can go.
 Allow each page on your site to specify which layout it wants to use rather than using one global layout.

 ### Markdown

 Markdown is a wonderful _markup language_ for writing content for web pages.
 It allows you to easily skip HTML tags in favor of a syntax that's slightly more human-readable.
 Lots of sites use Markdown, and it's valuable to know.
 GitHub, for example, allows Markdown to be used in README files as well as in comments.

 Here's an example of the syntax: